 Is there really a savage Beast that roams this beautiful landscape of ours?
 No one knows for sure, but there are stories of old!, and the odd comment on my grizzly appearances at times!!!

-The Preseli Beast is actually a tough, scenic and exciting circular off-road/fell running race set in the heart of the stunning Preseli hills, North Pembrokeshire, West Wales on Saturday 11th May 2019.
+The Preseli Beast race is actually a tough, scenic and exciting circular off-road/fell running race set in the heart of the stunning Preseli hills, North Pembrokeshire, West Wales.
+The next instalment of the Beast will be on Saturday 11th May 2024.

-The 24mile Preseli Beast race started in 2012 with many commenting on how fabulous the race, route, prizes, and the many cheerful marshals there are.
+The 24mile Preseli Beast race started in 2012 with many commenting on how fabulous the race, route, prizes, and the many cheerful marshals are.
 And not forgetting the cake too!
 The start and finish is in the small ‘bustling’ community of Maenclochog, North Pembrokeshire.
-The race route takes in parts of the Preselis, the picturesque steep-sided wooded Gwaun valley, spectacular views over Newport Bay from Carn Ingli, and not forgetting…the Beast’s Lair!
+The route itself takes in parts of the Preselis, the picturesque steep-sided wooded Gwaun valley, spectacular views over Newport Bay from Carn Ingli, and not forgetting the infamous… Beast’s Lair!

 The overall distance of the Beast is approx 24 off-road miles, with approx 4,700 ft.
 (1420 m) of ascent.
 That’s nearly one and a half times the height of Snowdon!
 There is a mixture of trail, fell, wooded paths, the odd boggy bit!, some steep climbs!!!, and water/feed stations approx every 5 miles.